 Recrypting Virtual Machines

-When you recrypt a virtual machine, you generate new keys, for example, in case a key expires or becomes compromised.
-The following options are available when you generate new encryption keys for a virtual machine.
+You can recrypt a virtual machine with new keys, for example, in case a key expires or becomes compromised.
+The following options are available.

 - A deep recrypt, which replaces both the Disk Encryption Key (DEK) and Key Encryption Key (KEK)